RyanTYT/rusty_trader/trading-app/README.md

 ---

-## Motivation: Why a Complete Refactor from Python?

-I had a key preconceived notion that was mostly wrong:
-- I thought Rust would only shine if the IBKR client library was fully asynchronous.
-  - I realized that most strategies operate synchronously, with each strategy on its own thread.

-In fact, other than that, Rust provided key upgrades over Python:
-- **Static typing & compiler guarantees** → caught bugs early, cleaner abstractions.
-- **Closer to the metal** → avoiding "black box" async wrappers (`ib_async`) made architecture more intuitive.
-- **Transparent subscriptions** → unlike global, opaque event handlers, `rust-ibapi` gives crystal-clear control over what gets subscribed to, and how events are processed.

-Funnily enough, building this wasn't as trivial as I initially envisioned.
-While the current repo looks clean and straightforward, it took a month of full-time work — multiple iterations of schema design, careful choice of concurrency primitives (`std::sync::Mutex` vs `tokio::sync::Mutex`, OS kernel threads vs tokio tasks for infinite loops), and iterative improvements to ensure stability and scalability.

-The actual strategies remain private while I test and refine them.

----

 ## Threading model & sync ibapi

 The defining design decision: **`ibapi` is compiled with its `sync` feature** — every IBKR call blocks.
 This forces a split-world architecture: blocking IBKR I/O runs on raw `std::thread`s, async DB/HTTP work runs on a tokio multi-threaded runtime, and the two are bridged by captured `tokio::runtime::Handle`s.